 - Discard bay leaves and stir in parsley.

-- A quick tip: Chop your butternut squash and potatoes into same size to ensure that both cook within a similar amount of time.
+- A Quick Tip: Chop your butternut squash and potatoes into similar size so they cook evenly.

 - Leftovers: Leftover chicken stew will last in the refrigerator for 3-4 days when stored in an airtight container.